 One of my favorite paintings is “The Coronation of Napoleon” by Jacques-Louis David, a 19th-century French painter who followed the neoclassical style.
 David was commissioned by Napoleon to add a spotlight on the royal spectacle.

-You might be tempted to say that you could never reach that level of proficiency, but that’s far from the truth.
+You might say that you could never reach that level of proficiency, but that’s far from the truth.
 Most of us think this way because we’re made to believe that creative geniuses are specially gifted.
-The collective belief is that exceptional creative talent is elusive and inaccessible – that it’s a product of inborn talent, privilege, or the right alignment of the stars.
+We see exceptional creative talent as elusive and inaccessible – a product of inborn talent, privilege, or the right alignment of the stars.

-It doesn’t help that once we leave school, a place where we are encouraged to play, color, paint, and sculpt in class, we lose that sense of creativity to fit into societal norms.
-In our attempts to conform and fit in, we often lose our creative energy in the process.
+It doesn’t help that once we leave school, a place where we were encouraged to play, color, paint, and sculpt in class, we lose that sense of creativity to fit into societal norms.
 When we have an innovative idea that seems abstract and doesn’t provide immediate monetary gain, the people around us are quick to shoot it down.

 In his seminal book ’Mastery,’ author Robert Greene says: